csse374project/project/README.md

 Milestone 3:
 We have extended the design implemented in the previous milestones.
 A new parser was created to handle the sequence diagram format.
 We then created two new visitors to iterate over methods, using the visitor pattern, and gather the necessary information.
 We then parse this output into a form that is usable by SDEdit.

+Milestone 4:
+The design remained stable during this milestone.
+New visitors were added on top of existing visitors, and small modifications were made to the code that parses our constructed objects into graphViz strings.

 #Responsibilities:
 Milestone 1:
 All members worked together to created the project's design.